rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 ### Openrouter

 Go to https://openrouter.ai setup an account.
-I wont explain the details.
+I won't explain the details.
 And add $10 of Credit to your account.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2026/opencode-terraform-aws/credits.png"><img src="/assets/images/2026/opencode-terraform-aws/credits.png"></a>